LucieMrc/MediaPipe_TD_EN/README.md

 ## Using the data

 ![Screenshot de l'interface de TD](./images/gif1.gif)

-On peux par exemple récupérer la position du "pinch" (le pincée entre le pouce et l'index), et l'écart mesuré.
-On crée un `select` TOP sur la sortie "helpers" (la 4ème), et on sélectionne " h1:pinch_midpoint:distance" (l'écart entre les doigts), "h1:pinch_midpoint:x" et "h1:pinch_midpoint:y" (la position x et y du milieu de l'écart entre les doigts).
+We can for example get the position of the "pinch" (between thumb and index), and the distance measured.
+We create a `select` TOP on the "helpers" (4th) output, and we select "h1:pinch_midpoint:distance" (distance between the fingers), "h1:pinch_midpoint:x" and "h1:pinch_midpoint:y (the x and y position of the midpoint of the distance between the fingers).

 ![Screenshot de l'interface de TD](./images/screen16.png)

 la valeur 0,0 sur une image sur touch c'est le milieu de l'image, sur mediapipe 0,0 c'est en bas à gauche.

 ![Screenshot de l'interface de TD](./images/screen15.png)

-recalculer les données y en 3d : faire un select avec "*:y" ( * = tout, $:y = tout ce qui finit par y )# MediaPipe_TD
+recalculer les données y en 3d : faire un select avec "*:y" ( * = tout, $:y = tout ce qui finit par y )